Privacy policy.

 There are several instances in which I may be obligated to share your personal data.
 These include:

-• I may share client data with third parties to facilitate a referral to another healthcare practitioner, investigation or to keep their GP informed about progress with treatment.
-In such instances and, where possible, I will inform the client before doing so
+I may share client data with third parties to facilitate a referral to another healthcare practitioner, for investigation, or to keep their GP informed about the progress of their treatment.
+In such instances, and where possible, I will inform the client before doing so

 Additionally, several third parties are engaged to process data on my behalf.
 These include: